Over Thanksgiving and Black Friday weekend over $14.7 billion in online sales took place, over half of those on mobile devices.”

 Obviously, the first step to be a marketer in the 21st century: get a web site in place with your own domain - one that you own.
 With that accomplished, you must determine what degree you want to participate in the evolving, and essential, three segments of a professional digital marketing plan: content development, web site development, and marketing campaigns.
 Let’s take a closer look at each of these so understand if you are making the best steps to advance your cause.

-Having quality content is the core of any successful web site - across all business markets and industry categories.
+.
 Typical this happens in phases for a small or medium size business.
 In a large business there is usually a web developer on staff.
 Meaning, with a full time resource, that kinda commitment produces an automatic content creator will churn out content constantly.

 “Create a useful, information-rich site, and write pages that clearly and accurately describe your content.” ~ Google Web Master